-Prerequisite - 85% average in AP World History

-85% average in English 10 Honors -OR 95% average in Global II and English 10R

-Teacher recommendation, Writing sample
+Prerequisite - 85% average in AP World History 85% average in English 10 Honors -OR- Grade 11 95% average in Global II and English 10R Teacher recommendation, Writing sample 1 Credit (6 SUNY Credits)

-AP/SUNY U.S. History is a survey of American History from the age of exploration and discovery to the present.
+This course is a survey of American History from the age of exploration and discovery to the present.
 This course is taught at the college level.
 Students can expect more rigorous work, including more reading and the focus of learning.
-Previous history courses stress "What happened?" intending to provide sufficient background knowledge to ensure good citizenship.
+Previous history courses stress "what happened?" intending to provide sufficient background knowledge to ensure good citizenship.
 This course stresses "why and how" things happen as well as the consequences of actions.
 Significant attention is paid to a student's ability to read and digest materials and provide critical analysis to make sensible judgments while writing analytical essays.
 In addition to the textbook, students read journal articles from leading scholars and write DBQ's - Document-Based Questions.
 Students take the AP U.S. History exam in May.
 Students are eligible to receive up to 6 credit hours of UAlbany college credit.
 Students are required to complete a summer assignment before entering 11th grade.
 Completion of Global 9 Honors and AP World History is highly recommended.